Trails of Silver Springs

 Silver Springs Trail

-Behind the Black Bear Pavilion, wander the Creek Trail as it loops around passing the half-mile creek, the only tributary of the Silver River.
-Or choose the Spring Trail, a 2.3-mile one-way trek through the open pine forest and oak hammock.
-Explore the Sinkhole Trail and discover the natural feature for which it is named.
-During rainy season, the sinkhole is full of water and home to a large population of frogs.
+Behind the Black Bear Pavilion, wander the Silver Trail as it takes you over the half-mile creek, the only tributary of the Silver River.
+Or choose the Mesic Loop, a 2-mile trek through the open pine forest and oak hammock.
+Explore the Flatwoods Loop and discover the natural features for which it is named.

-For an easier trip, follow old lime-rock road of the River Trail that leads to the boardwalk of the Swamp Trail.
-The boardwalk provides a scenic route over the swamp along the banks of the Silver River.
+For an easier trip, follow old lime-rock road of the River Loop that leads to the Campground’s kayak launch.
+The River Loop right off the Silver Trail or explore a little further for the Swamp Boardwalk, offering pristine views of Florida’s swamp along the Silver River banks.

 Roam the trails and paths of Silver Springs State Park and experience nature’s beauty.